Healthy Homes Assessment Ngaio

 Ngaio Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Ngaio and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Ngaio and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standard that apply or will apply to your rental home.
+• Property managers and landlords have to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.

-• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

-• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024